Invercargill - Awarua 66kV Line Upgrade Project

 There are three stages to the project:

 In some areas where the new distribution line will be constructed, there is an existing power line.
-Where this is the case, the existing line, which carries 11,000 volts (11kV), will share the new 66kV poles (with the exception of Findlay Road and East Road).
-After the new line is commissioned, the old network equipment will be removed.
+Where this is the case, the existing line, which carries 11,000 volts (11kV), will share the new 66kV poles (with the exception of Findlay Road and East Road), and the old network equipment will be removed.

 The Rationale for the Line Route and Asset Type Selected